-If you ask most business owners and entrepreneurs who is their target customer, they usually respond with this.
-(I'm guilty as well)
+If you ask most business owners and entrepreneurs who are their target customers, they usually respond with this...

-"It's anyone who would need our products and services"...
+"It's everyone who would need our products and services"...

 I know it's easier said than done.
 But I've realized that there's a methodology for getting it done properly.

 And it all starts with finding a profitable niche.
 If you've picked the wrong niche, then it will be an uphill battle for you and your business.

 Do you want to start your own online business?

 Are you struggling with where and how to start your blog or online business?

 What I’m about to share with you is what worked for me and my online businesses in the past few years and I'm hoping that you'll be able to take action and apply it to your online business.